ethibox/ethibox/.github/CONTRIBUTING.md

 Sometimes we find a project we like but just don't have time to contribute.
 That's okay, there are other ways to show support:

 - Star the project
-- Tell your friends
+- Tell your friends about ethibox
-- Write a blog article on it
+- Write a blog article on ethibox
+- Launch your ethibox instance
+- Use or deploy websites from ethibox instances